• English

 For entrepreneurs, investors, and global professionals, Italy now represents a compelling alternative to the UK, where lifestyle, culture, and wealth management align harmoniously.

-Read here for more insights: Italy Tops the Charts for High-End Property Investments.
+Italy Tops the Charts for High-End Property Investments

 The End of the Non-Dom Era: Why Investors Are Moving to Italy

-This framework allows foreign residents, including American citizens, to live in Italy without being taxed on foreign income, making the country one of the most attractive destinations in Europe for those seeking both financial efficiency and a refined lifestyle.
+This framework allows foreign residents, including American citizens, to live in Italy without being taxed on foreign income.
+This makes the country one of the most attractive destinations in Europe for those seeking both financial efficiency and a refined lifestyle.

 However, following the abolition of the UK’s Non-Dom regime, many HNWIs and UHNWIs are now relocating to Italy and other tax-favorable jurisdictions.
 For these investors, Italy represents not just a tax haven, but a gateway to la dolce vita, art, culture, and long-term real estate appreciation.